Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-mlla-overview.md

 ## The Results: 7 Vulnerabilities That Mattered

-When the competition ended, the numbers told the story.
-MLLA discovered 7 unique vulnerabilities – each one requiring the exact kind of strategic, format-aware analysis that traditional fuzzing struggles with.
+When the competition ended, measuring MLLA’s exact contribution was difficult.
+We had disabled logging early on, anticipating that logs would not be available during the final evaluation.
+As a result, we could not precisely quantify how many vulnerabilities MLLA uncovered relative to other modules.

-These weren't random crashes.
-They were sophisticated bugs hiding behind validation layers, buried in complex file format parsers, and dependent on precise semantic relationships between different code components.
-The kind of vulnerabilities that require both deep code understanding and creative exploitation thinking to uncover.
+What we do know is that the submission data confirmed at least 7 unique vulnerabilities directly attributable to MLLA.
+These were not random crashes, but sophisticated bugs hiding behind validation layers, buried in complex file format parsers, and dependent on precise semantic relationships between code components.
+They required exactly the kind of strategic, format-aware analysis that traditional fuzzing struggles with.

+Moreover, in our extensive internal testing before submission, MLLA consistently demonstrated its unique value.
+It often reached complex vulnerabilities that no other module could touch, and even when it did not directly trigger a bug itself (with the final crash discovered by BGA), its intermediate outputs — bug hypotheses, branch conditions, and semantic traces — significantly enriched UniAFL’s seed pool and results.
+In short, MLLA acted not only as a bug finder but also as a catalyst, amplifying the effectiveness of the broader system.

 ## The Engineering Reality Check